aruns1975/kubernates/README.md

        3. AmazonVPCFullAccess
        4. EKS policy created using "Creation of policy (EKS)"
        5. EKS policy created using "Creation of policy (Cloud Formation Policy)"
+### Creation of IAM role for the user
+    1. Services -> IAM -> Roles
+    2. Create Role -> EKS -> Next -> Next -> ....
+Provide a Name -> Create Role
+### Generation of the SSH keys
+    1. Services -> E2C -> Key Pairs
+    2. Create Key Pair -> Provide a name -> Download the .pem file
+    3. the .pem cannot be downloaded again by any manner, thus need to create it again in case if the file is deleted.
+### Creation of Access keys
+   1. Services -> IAM -> Users
+   2. Select the user created in "Creation of IAM User" and goto "Security credentials" tab.
+   3. Click on "Create Access key" and "Download .csv" file button.
+   4. This downloads the access key which contains the "Access key ID" and "Secret access key"
+   5. This file cannot be downloaded again and the "Secret access key" cannot be retreived again by any chance.
 ## Creation of the VPC, subnets and other networking infrastructure.
 ### Terminalogies
    1. VPC - Virtual Private Network (Your own private data center with in AWS)